Solembumm/find_admin/README.md

 # find_admin
-Site to find admin page
+Small task from quest for students of first course in university.
+Visitor must find page with information about admin.